PassiveLemon/lemonake/modules/nixos/wivrn/README.md

           offset_x = 0.0;
           offset_y = 0.0;
         }];
-        # Different application examples (See note below code block):
-        application = pkgs.wlx-overlay-s;
-        application = [ pkgs.wlx-overlay-s ];
-        application = [ pkgs.wlx-overlay-s "--openxr" ];
       };
     };
   };
 }
 ```
 > [!NOTE]
-> Note that the application option must be either a package or a list with package as the first element.
+> Note that the application option should be a list with package as the first element, but just using a package also works.